 This test determines that the kidney is sodium avid in hypovolemic states (prerenal) where kidneys try to conserve sodium or lose sodium due to tubular injury with values more than 40 to 50 mEq/L indicating acute tubular necrosis and less than 20 mEq/L suggestive of prerenal disease.[36]

-Numerous biomarkers have evolved to detect AKI/acute tubular necrosis early as compared to serum creatinine.
-These biomarkers include serum cystatin C to be an early and reliable marker of renal injury as compared to serum creatinine which is often witnessed 48 to 72 hours after the initial insult.
-Other markers include urinary alpha one microglobulin, beta-2 microglobulin, urinary liver-type fatty acid-binding protein (L-FABP), and kidney injury molecule 1 (KIM-1) for the detection of proximal tubular damage, urinary interleukin-18 (IL-18) is known to differentiate ATN from CKD, urinary tract infection (UTI), and prerenal azotemia.
-Urinary biomarker neutrophil gelatinase-associated lipocalin (NGAL) is upregulated in renal ischemia after distal tubular injury.[12][13]
+Numerous biomarkers have evolved to detect AKI/acute tubular necrosis earlier than serum creatinine.
+These biomarkers include serum cystatin C as an early and reliable marker of renal injury compared to a rise in serum creatinine, which is often witnessed 48 to 72 hours after the initial insult.[10][18]
+Other markers include urinary α-one microglobulin, β-2 microglobulin, hemoxygenase-1, osteopontin, and kidney injury molecule 1.[10][16]
+Urinary biomarker neutrophil gelatinase-associated lipocalin is reliably upregulated in renal ischemia after tubular injury and is one of the best-studied markers for kidney injury; it is considered sensitive and specific and begins to rise 2–6 hours after initial kidney injury, significantly earlier than creatinine.[37][38][39]

 Treatment / Management